MicrosoftDocs/azure-aks-docs/articles/aks/best-practices-cost.md

 AKS offer flexibility in how you run multitenant clusters and isolate resources.
 For friendly multitenancy, you can share clusters and infrastructure across teams and business units through [*logical isolation*](./operator-best-practices-cluster-isolation.md#logically-isolated-clusters).
 Kubernetes [Namespaces](./concepts-clusters-workloads.md#namespaces) form the logical isolation boundary for workloads and resources.
 Sharing infrastructure reduces cluster management overhead while also improving resource utilization and pod density within the cluster.
 To learn more about multitenancy on AKS and to determine if it's right for your organizational needs, see [AKS considerations for multitenancy](/azure/architecture/guide/multitenant/service/aks) and [Design clusters for multitenancy](./operator-best-practices-cluster-isolation.md#design-clusters-for-multi-tenancy).

 > [!WARNING]
 > Kubernetes environments aren't entirely safe for hostile multitenancy.
-If any tenant on the shared infrastructure can't be trusted, additional planning is needed to prevent tenants from impacting the security of other services.
+If any tenant on the shared infrastructure can't be trusted, more planning is needed to prevent tenants from impacting the security of other services.
 >
 > Consider [*physical isolation*](./operator-best-practices-cluster-isolation.md#physically-isolated-clusters) boundaries.
 In this model, teams or workloads are assigned to their own cluster.
 Added management and financial overhead will be a tradeoff.